 Success factors & limitations

 Therefore, the following pages will highlight the central success factors and typical limitations in the realization of low-noise road surfaces.
-The aim is to show which points need to be considered in planning, construction, and maintenance to avoid unwanted acoustic effects and to fully exploit the potential of SDA surfaces.
+The aim is to show which points need to be considered in planning, construction, and maintenance to avoid unwanted acoustic effects and to fully exploit the potential of SDA pavements.

 Concrete elements on the roadway